peterddod/chesspp/README.md

 # Terminal Chess Game

-A two-player chess game that runs in the terminal, written in C++ with a clean, modular architecture.
+A two-player chess game that runs in the terminal, written in C++ with a clean, modular architecture featuring a **separated chess engine and user interface**.

 ## Features